 The ultimate goal of the Chicago White Sox is to compete for a championship every season.
 We take great pride in our team's accomplishments on the field, but just as important to the organization are our accomplishments off the field.
-Grant funding from Chicago White Sox Charities (CWSC) and the White Sox Community Fund (WSCF), a McCormick Foundation fund, has delivered $38 million to life-changing causes and non-profit organizations across the city, striving to make Chicago a better place to live, work and play.
+Grant funding from Chicago White Sox Charities (CWSC) and the White Sox Community Fund (WSCF), a McCormick Foundation fund, has delivered over $40 million to life-changing causes and non-profit organizations across the city, striving to make Chicago a better place to live, work and play.

 Through the grant giving program, CWSC and WSCF, support Chicago-based agencies that provide critically important services to our community's underserved and marginalized residents.
 Qualified non-profit organizations are invited to participate in the grant review process.